frontenddogma/web-development-glossary/manuscript/s.md

 : → Source Control Management

 Scope
 : The region of a computer program where a name binding is valid, that is, where the name can be used to refer to the entity.
 Such a region is referred to as a scope block.
 In other parts of the program the name may refer to a different entity (it may have a different binding), or to nothing at all (it may be unbound).
 The scope of a binding is also known as the visibility of an entity.
-A scope is a part of a program that can be the scope for a set of bindings—a precise definition is tricky, but in casual use and in practice largely corresponds to a block, a function, or a file, depending on language and type of entity.
-The term “scope” is also used to refer to the set of all entities that are visible or names that are valid within a portion of the program or at a given point in a program, which is more correctly referred to as context or environment.
+A scope is a part of a program that can be the scope for a set of bindings, which in practice largely corresponds to a block, a function, or a file, depending on language and type of entity.
+The term “scope” is also used to refer to the set of all entities that are visible, or names that are valid within a portion of the program or at a given point in a program, which is more correctly referred to as context or environment.
 Strictly speaking, “part of a program” refers to “portion of the source code (area of text),” and is known as lexical scope.
 In some languages, however, “part of a program” refers to “portion of runtime (time period during execution),” and is known as dynamic scope.&nbsp;[†](#w-scope)

 Scoped styles
-: A concept to limit otherwise broad styles only to a certain element and its children (as opposed to having them affect many other elements of a document as well).
+: A concept to limit otherwise broad styles to a certain element and its children (as opposed to having them affect many other elements of a document as well).
 The corresponding `scoped` attribute was specified but not standardized in favor of other approaches like web components.
 Frameworks like Vue support both concept and attribute.

 Screen reader
 : A form of assistive technology that is essential to people who are blind, as well as useful to people who are visually impaired, illiterate, or have a learning disability.
 Screen readers are software applications that attempt to convey what people with normal eyesight see on a display to their users via non-visual means, like text-to-speech, sound icons, or a Braille device.
 They do this by applying a wide variety of techniques that include interacting with dedicated Accessibility APIs, using various operating system features (like inter-process communication and querying user interface properties), and employing hooking techniques.&nbsp;[†](#w-screen-reader)